GSA/digitalgov.gov/content/posts/2014-08-20-the-api-briefing-back-to-school-u-s-department-of-education-apis.md

 ---
+url: /2014/08/20/the-api-briefing-back-to-school-u-s-department-of-education-apis/
 date: 2014-08-20 10:00:19 -0400
-title: 'The API Briefing\: Back to School — U.S. Department of Education APIs'
+title: 'The API Briefing: Back to School – U.S. Department of Education APIs'
 summary: 'As the new school season approaches, it is a good time to see what federal datasets are available for educational app developers.
 Visit the developers&rsquo; page at ED.gov to find 36 educational datasets for educational levels.
 The datasets can be accessed in CSV, JSON, XML,'
-authors: [bbrantley]
+authors:
+  - bbrantley
 categories:
   - API
 tag: